- A boot-time

 dashboard.

-The four app.* attributes are outside the OpenInference vocabulary.
+app.* attributes are outside the OpenInference vocabulary.
 They

 go on the raw OTel span and become filter facets in the dashboard.
 Use the